What is it?

 If your estate is above these thresholds, Inheritance Tax may be payable and it will be beneficial to take planning advice.
 If you have assets which are likely to increase in value, then inheritance tax planning may also be beneficial.

 Effective Inheritance Tax Planning could help you/your estate avoid having to pay Inheritance Tax at 40% on death.

 What should I do next?

-If you would like our help with your inheritance tax planning, please contact Liz Higgins our Head of Private Client Tax.
+Or, if you would like our help with your inheritance tax planning, don't hesitate to get in touch with Liz Higgins, our Head of Private Client Tax.